Applying for a U.S Passport in Colombia - Applicants 15 and Under

 All applicants must provide one recent passport photo.
 Each must measure 5X5 cm (2X2 inches) and have a white background.
 Color or black and white photos are acceptable.
 Photo labs are located throughout major cities in Colombia, as well as across the street from the Embassy.
 Digital photos are not acceptable.

 The fee for a passport for a child 15 and under is US$105.00.
-The fee is payable in cash (dollars or pesos) at the Embassy or Consular Agency at the time of application.
-At the Embassy only, you may also pay with a credit card.
-We regret we can not accept 100 dollar bills.
-This fee does not include optional delivery of your passport, which is discussed below.
+Fees are payable in cash (U.S. dollars or Colombian pesos) or by credit card at the U.S. Embassy or Consular Agency when you submit your passport application.
+Checks and debit cards are not accepted.
+These fees do not include optional delivery of your passport, which is discussed below.